-School desks are the property of the school district.
-At no time does the school district relinquish its exclusive control of desks provided for the convenience of students.
+School desks are the property of the school.
+At no time does RBA relinquish its exclusive control of desks provided for the convenience of students.
 Inspection of the interior of desks may be conducted by school officials for any reason at any time, without notice, without student consent, and without a search warrant.